Tentacolino

-Tentacolino, also known as In Search of the Titanic, is a 2004 animated fantasy film directed by Kim Jun-ok.
+Tentacolino, also known as In Search of the Titanic, is a 2004 Italian-North Korean animated fantasy film directed by Kim Jun-ok.
 It is a sequel to the 1999 animated film The Legend of the Titanic.

 Plot

-In 1915, three years after the events of the original film, Don Juan, Elizabeth, their dog Smile, and their pet mice Top Connors and Ronnie, are tasked by the U.S. Navy to explore the ocean depths in search for the wreck of the Titanic.
-A gang of sharks in prison attire find the descending bathysphere and summon their leader named Iceteeth.
-He orders them to cut the cable of the bathysphere that the humans and their pets are on and sink it, because he dislikes the craft’s yellow color.
+In 1915, Don Juan, Elizabeth, their Rough Collie Smile, and their pet mice Top Connors and Ronnie, are tasked by the U.S. Navy to explore the ocean depths in search for the wreck of the Titanic.
+A gang of tiger sharks led by Mr. Ice orders them to cut the cable of the bathysphere that the humans and their pets are on and sink it, because he dislikes the craft's yellow color.
 After the shark attack, the craft falls and wedges between some rocks, leaving the occupants unconscious.
 A giant octopus named Tentacolino finds the craft and tries to pull it out, recognizing the occupants on-board.
 Suddenly, a host of merpeople arrive to fill in for him, explaining that the surface is too far and the occupants will perish due to a loss of oxygen from the impact.
-They enter the craft and use spraycans to install bubbles on their heads so they don’t drown.
+They enter the craft and use spraycans to install bubbles on their heads so they do not drown.
 As the merpeople travel back to their base, the group awaken and find themselves in Atlantis, where the merpeople live.
-Smile the dog is at first terrified by this, thinking he’s in “doggy hell”, but calms down shortly after.
+Smile the dog is at first terrified by this, thinking he is in "doggy hell", but calms down shortly after.

 The expeditioners undergo a procedure of drinking an elixir which enables them to breathe underwater before entering the city.
 Pingo, a living toy silver-fish who is one of the ambassadors for Atlantis' monarchy, reveals to them through a musical number in a room full of living toys, that they cannot go back to the surface, shocking the group.
-Later on in the main square, Smile falls in love with a white female Cocker spaniel and attempts to woo her, eventually delighting her with a rose planted on her hair.
-Meanwhile, the pet mice Ronnie and Top Connors are approached by a couple of rats and attend a secret meeting of a larger group of mice and rats, where they learn about a conspiracy to steal Atlantis’ elixir of life so as to gain immortality and strive for world domination.
+Later on in the main square, Smile falls in love with another female dog, eventually delighting her with a rose planted on her hair.
+Meanwhile, the pet mice Ronnie and Top Connors are approached by a couple of rats and attend a secret meeting of a larger group of mice and rats, where they learn about a conspiracy to steal Atlantis' elixir of life so as to gain immortality and strive for world domination.
 The group is led by a pompous but naive propagandist rat and is in cahoots with the sharks and their leader Iceteeth from earlier.
 Ronnie and Top Connors alert the others about the plot.
-The king of Atlantis decides to have the two mice spy for him on the rats’ plan, and substitute the elixir flask with a flask of ordinary water so as to sabotage the plan.
+The king of Atlantis decides to have the two mice spy for him on the rats' plan, and substitute the elixir flask with a flask of ordinary water so as to sabotage the plan.